 The town has four population centers; Steep Falls on the Saco River, Standish Village in the center of the town, Sebago Lake Village at the southern end of Sebago Lake, and the Whites Bridge area on the southeast shore, home to St. Joseph’s College.
 There are numerous sites in town that are on the national Historic Preservation Register.

-Portland Water Districts’s Ozone Treatment Plant is located in Standish.
+Portland Water District’s Ozone Treatment Plant is located in Standish.
 The town provides the source water from Sebago Lake for Greater Portland communities.